ashleyhindle/croft/README.md

 - List available config() keys in dot notation
 - List available env() keys (without leaking secrets of course)

+## Add your own tools
+It's trivial to add your own tools.

+After adding a tool you'll need to restart the server, or ask the MCP client to relist the tools.

 ## Support & Credits